Vintage Notes 2009

-Looking across all varieties, red and whites, acids are fresher in 2008 than 2007.
-Reflecting the season and yield control, some varieties such as Riesling, Pinot Gris and Gewurztraminer showed better ripeness and balance in 2008.
-Only two wines were chapitalized, Chardonnay and Cayuga White (forms the base for our Summer White wine).
+Looking across all varieties, red and whites, acids are fresher in 2009 than 2008 and 2007.
+Reflecting the season and yield control, some varieties such as Riesling, Pinot Gris and Gewurztraminer showed better ripeness and balance in 2009.

-Our early tastings of young 2008 wines with Riesling still fermenting, and the reds progressing through ml are favorable.
+Our early tastings of the young 2009 wines with Riesling still fermenting, and the reds progressing through ml are favorable.
 Whites are varietally characteristic, clean, well balanced and generally of medium body and flavor intensity.
-Riesling and Gewurztraminer look particularly promising.
+Riesling and Chardonnay look particularly promising.

 The bane of all winegrowers, vineyardists and wine makers, namely Pinot Noir, has good varietal expression, looking to be a pretty wine, light colored and reminding me of 2001.